To create a picture of an apple, for example, just type the word "apple" on your keyboard and let the computer do the rest.

 To see the truthful lies of some uniquely talented artists you might consider Layne Karkruff's gemlike 3D icons done pixel by pixel [and sampled at right], Paul Hamilton's grunge-wonderful aesthetic, or the tech-nouveau style of Mind Killaz Graphix.

 Beyond suggesting these, this is as simple a start to 3D as I can offer.
 I hope it helps.
 You can distribute these pictures and the text if you want just so long as no charge or change is made*.
+And you can write to me at Old Town if you like, with suggestions for more good sites or to ask questions.
+Meanwhile, just keep on keeping on.

 Bonus Tutorial 01: Make 3D Chrome Type without a 3D Program